lucanunz/Visual-odometry/README.md

 Measurements are characterized by 10 numbers that describe the appearance of the associated world points: data association is performed using a kd-tree where the points have 11 dimension.
 The first component of these points is an id, the other 10 are their appearances: clearly, internal computation of the kd-tree ignores the first component.

 For a different approach, see the branch ***est_SE2***.
-All the other branches have been used to develop features that have been merged in this branch.
+All the other branches have been used to develop features that have been merged in these two branches.

 ## Build